dice-project/DICE-Deployment-Service/doc/AdminGuide.md

     On OpenStack and FCO platform, this is UUID of the image.
 On Amazon EC2, this is AMI ID - use [Ubuntu AMI locator] and [CentOS AWS wiki page].
   * `{ small | medium | large }_instance_type`: the UUID of the flavour to
     be used when provisioning the VMs.
+In FCO, this is called a product offer ID.
 A small instance normally has 512 MB of RAM, the medium instance has 1 GB or 2 GB of RAM, a large instance has at least 4 GB of RAM.
   * `{ small | medium | large }_disk_type`: The name of the small, medium and
-    large storage type as defined in the FCO.
+    large disk product offers as defined in the FCO.
 For Amazon and OpenStack platforms, these inputs can be set to arbitrary values, since they are ignored by the orchestrator.